SpectralPlatypus/QuidditchArchiveTool/README.md

-# Quidditch Archive Extractor
+# Quidditch Archive Tool

-This application can be used for extracting the contents of a .ccd file, which is used by Harry Potter: Quidditch World Cup.
+This application can be used for running various operations on the contents of a .ccd file, which is used by Harry Potter: Quidditch World Cup.
+This tool currently supports extracting archives, compressing folders and recursive text search among game archives.

 RefPack implementation from OpenSAGE project is used for dealing with the compressed streams: https://github.com/OpenSAGE/OpenSAGE

+The compression algorithm is based on the original file by KUDr (original SVN is no longer available).

 ## Archive Format